 Why we are campaigning

+In our November 2014 “Access Denied” report, the European Blind Union explained that 30 million blind and partially sighted Europeans face unjust and unnecessary barriers in everyday life.
+We explained that the EU has a vital role in removing these, but that, as yet, it has only partially completed this task.
 In December 2015 the European commission launched a legislative proposal for a directive for a wide reaching “European accessibility act (EAA), which addresses accessibility as an overarching requirement in various sectors and establishes mandatory accessibility functional requirements.
 The EAA proposal covers computer hardware and operating systems, ATMs, ticketing machines, check-in machines, phones and smartphones, tablets, TVs, online shopping, banking services, e-books and websites of transport companies as well as related infrastructure for bus, train and waterborne transport.
 A range of products and services which receive EU funding need to comply with the criteria of the European Accessibility act.
-EBU welcomes the commission's proposal suggesting a broader and more ambitious scope of the act.
-Nevertheless we feel that the act has some crucial omissions concerning accessibility which would be vital for the everyday lives and independence of blind and partially sighted Europeans.
-Find here EBU's initial position paper, commenting on the legislative draft of the European Commission.
+In our initial position paper EBU commented on the legislative draft of the European Commission.
+We welcomed the Commission's proposal, nevertheless suggesting a broader and more ambitious scope of the act.
+We felt that the act had some crucial omissions concerning accessibility which would be vital for the everyday lives and independence of blind and partially sighted Europeans.

 The current situation